restic/restic/doc/design.rst

 A snapshot references a tree by the SHA-256 hash of the JSON string representation of its contents.
 Trees and data are saved in pack files in a subdirectory of the directory ``data``.

+The JSON encoder must deterministically encode the document and should match the behavior of the Go standard library implementation in ``encoding/json``.
+This ensures that trees can be properly deduplicated.

 The command ``restic cat blob`` can be used to inspect the tree referenced above (piping the output of the command to ``jq .`` so that